 - pinch of salt

-- 2 tablespoons unsweetened shredded coconut flakes plus extra for rolling
+- 2 tablespoons unsweetened shredded coconut plus extra for rolling

 - 1 capful vanilla extract